-It is a type of neural tube defect (NTD) that occurs during the first month of pregnancy, when the top part of the baby's spinal cord does not close properly.
-In most situations, the exact cause is not known, but it is believed to result from a combination of genetic, nutritional, and environmental factors, such as lack of folic acid intake, taking folic acid antagonist drugs, maternal obesity, diabetes, and others.
+The exact cause of anencephaly is unknown.
+However, it is believed to result from a combination of genetic and environmental factors.
+These may include nutritional deficiencies, particularly a lack of folic acid, genetic mutations, and certain environmental exposures.
 It is highly recommended that women planning to become pregnant take a daily supplement of folic acid to help prevent neural tube defects.